humanlab/dissonance-twitter-dataset/README.md

 ## Data Organization

+In the folder `./data/`, you can find the following files containing the data:

 * `train_small.json`: Small train set as described in Section 4.4 of the paper, containing 2924 examples (6.29% dissonance)
 * `train_big.json`: Big train set as described in Section 4.4 of the paper, containing 6649 examples (10.40% dissonance)
 * `dev.json`: The final development set as described in Section 3.1, containing 1484 examples (10.24% dissonance)